Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 The Physiology of Cold Water Immersion

 The implications for maritime operator preparation: cold shock response must be specifically trained so the physiological response is managed rather than overwhelming.
 Swimming failure onset must be understood so operations are planned within the window where performance is viable.
 Hypothermia prevention, through wetsuit selection, thermal garments, and operational planning, is a non-negotiable preparation component, not an option.
-Understanding how these cold stress mechanisms interact with the nervous system's role in performance gives operators a more complete picture, the foundational framework is covered in the role of the nervous system in performance.
+Understanding how these cold stress mechanisms interact with the nervous system's role in performance gives operators a more complete picture.
+The foundational framework is covered in the role of the nervous system in performance.

 Cold Acclimatization: The Adaptation That Makes a Difference